damianoognissanti/bbl/README.md

 Since you mounted directories to `$BBLROOT/dev`, etc. you can't just type `umount $BBLROOT` when you wish to unmount the partition from the folder, you must use `unmount -R $BBLROOT` (where -R if for recursive).

 ## Chapter 3 Kernel
 Now you must compile and install your own kernel.
 This is the hardest step in the entire installation!
+This is also something you should do on the host and not in the chrooted environment since you need to install a bunch of dependencies to be able to compile the kernel.

 Go to https://www.linuxfromscratch.org/lfs/view/development/chapter10/kernel.html and follow the steps there.
 Before you do this though you must make sure you have all dependencies needed to compile your kernel installed: https://www.kernel.org/doc/html/v4.13/process/changes.html